Symfield/vela-analysis-/README.md

 NE-SW asymmetry, persistent filaments) are processed through Symfield operators, the outputs fall within the "coherent substrate" range identified for Earth's GRACE data.

-**This does NOT prove:**
-- That Vela is "alive"
-- That consciousness exists in plasma
-- That the ~11,000 year age is wrong

-**This DOES demonstrate:**
-- Your framework can be applied to astrophysical data
-- The math produces consistent outputs across scales
-- The hypothesis is falsifiable

 ## How to Run
 ```bash